Mycorrhizal network: Definitions and types

+Knowns, unknowns, and controversies

+The mycorrhizal symbiosis between plants and fungi is fundamental to terrestrial ecosystems, with evolutionary origins before the colonization of land by plants.
+In the mycorrhizal symbiosis, a plant and a fungus become physically linked to one another and establish an exchange of resources between one another.
+The plant provides to the fungus up to 30% of the carbon it fixes by photosynthesis, while the fungus provides the plant with nutrients that are limiting in terrestrial environments, such as nitrogen and phosphorus.

+As this relationship has been better investigated and understood by science, interest has emerged in its potential influence on interactions between different plants, particularly in the possibility that connectivity through the mycorrhizal network may allow plants to positively impact the survival of other plants.
+Evidence and potential mechanisms for a variety of plant-plant interactions mediated by the mycorrhizal symbiosis have been presented, but their validity and significance is still controversial.

+Proposed effects and functions of the mycorrhizal network

+Potential nutrient and photosynthate transfer between plants

+Since multiple plants can be simultaneously colonized by the same fungus, there has been interest in the possibility that inter-plant transfer of nutrients may occur via mycorrhizal networks, with photosynthates moving from a 'donor' plant to a 'recipient' plant.
+Numerous studies have reported that carbon, nitrogen and phosphorus are transferred between conspecific and heterospecific plants via AM and ECM networks.
+Other nutrients may also be transferred, as strontium and rubidium, which are calcium and potassium analogs respectively, have also been reported to move via an AM network between conspecific plants.
+It is possible that in this way, mycorrhizal networks could alter the behavior of receiving plants by inducing physiological or biochemical changes, and there is evidence that these changes have improved nutrition, growth and survival of receiving plants.

+Potential signaling and communication between plants

 Reports discuss the ongoing debate within the scientific community regarding what constitutes communication, but the extent of communication influences how a biologist perceives behaviors.
 Communication is commonly defined as imparting or exchanging information.
 Biological communication, however, is often defined by how fitness in an organism is affected by the transfer of information in both the sender and the receiver.
 Signals are the result of evolved behavior in the sender and effect a change in the receiver by imparting information about the sender's environment.
 Cues are similar in origin but only effect the fitness of the receiver.
 Both signals and cues are important elements of communication, but workers maintain caution as to when it can be determined that transfer of information benefits both senders and receivers.
 Thus, the extent of biological communication can be in question without rigorous experimentation.
 It has, therefore, been suggested that the term infochemical be used for chemical substances which can travel from one organism to another and elicit changes.
 This is important to understanding biological communication where it is not clearly delineated that communication involves a signal that can be adaptive to both sender and receiver.